thangacodes/GitHubActions/terra-codes/argocd/readme.md

    terraform destroy --auto-approve

-# Please note: Change the VPC CIDR, subnet ranges, cluster name, and tag information as per your preferences
+Please note: Change the VPC CIDR, subnet ranges, cluster name, and tag information as per your preferences..